Analytic Extended Dynamic Mode Decomposition: Introduction

 \section{Introduction}

 For several decades, the Koopman (or composition) operator has been thoroughly studied from a theoretical point of view on spaces of analytic functions \cite{Cowen1995composition}.
-For hyperbolic equilibrium dynamics generated by analytic discrete-time maps or vector fields, recent works have investigated the properties of the Koopman operator defined on the Hardy space on the polydisk \cite{Zagabe_switch} or the (modulated) Fock space of entire analytic functions \cite{Mezic2020}.
-In this case, the spectrum of the Koopman operator is known to possess a lattice structure including the eigenvalues of the linearized system at the equilibrium (see e.g. \cite{Maccluer1984spectra}) and the corresponding so-called principal eigenfunctions reveal meaningful properties on the dynamics (i.e. global stability \cite{Mauroy_Mezic_stability}, isostables \cite{MMM_isostables}).
-Interestingly, it is well-known that a finite-dimensional truncation based on Taylor approximation of analytic functions yields the \emph{exact} Koopman eigenvalues (see e.g. \cite[Chapter 1]{book_Koopman}) and the \emph{exact} Taylor approximation of the associated eigenfunctions, a property which is explained by the block-triangular structure of the Koopman operator approximation \cite{Zagabe_switch}\footnote{The Koopman operator $K:\Hc \to \Hc$ satisfies $P K P = P K$, where $P:\Hc \to \Hc_N$ is the Taylor projection onto a polynomial subspace $\Hc_N$.
-This property has been observed with the Koopman generator, where it is easy to see that monomials are mapped by the generator to polynomials of equal or higher degrees.
-But it also holds for the Koopman operator (or semigroup) itself, since the composition of a monomial with the flow also yields a polynomial of higher degree.
-Then, it directly follows that, if $\mu \in \sigma(K)$ is an eigenvalue of $K$ associated with the eigenfunction $\phi_\mu$, we have $P K P \phi_\mu = P K \phi_\mu = \mu P \phi_\mu$, so that $\sigma(P K P ) \subset \sigma(K)$ and $P \phi_\mu$ is an eigenfunction of $PKP$.}.
+In the case of equilibrium dynamics generated by analytic discrete-time maps or vector fields, recent works have investigated the properties of the Koopman operator defined on different functional spaces: the Hardy space on the polydisk \cite{Zagabe_SICON} (see also \cite{Rosenfeld_Hardy} for general properties) and the (modulated) Fock space of entire analytic functions \cite{Mezic2020}.
+In this case, the spectrum of the Koopman operator is known to possess a lattice structure including the eigenvalues of the linearized system at the equilibrium (see e.g. \cite{Maccluer1984spectra,Mezic2020}) and the corresponding principal eigenfunctions reveal meaningful properties of the dynamics (e.g. global stability \cite{Mauroy_Mezic_stability}, isostables \cite{MMM_isostables}).
+Interestingly, it is well-known that a finite-dimensional Koopman representation obtained via a Taylor-based truncation of analytic functions yields the \emph{exact} Koopman eigenvalues (see e.g. \cite[Chapter 1]{book_Koopman}) and the \emph{exact} Taylor approximation of the associated eigenfunctions, a property which is explained by the block-triangular structure of the Koopman operator approximation \cite{Zagabe_SICON} (see also the Schur decomposition discussed in \cite{Drmac_Schur}).